-The DNSP will undertake a review of the adequacy of the existing distribution network protection to accommodate the connection of an embedded generator in conjunction with the generator protection designer.
+The DNSP will undertake a review of the adequacy of the existing distribution network protection to support the connection of an embedded generator in conjunction with the generator protection designer.
 To ensure compliance with protection standards it may be necessary to do any of the following:

 - Review and revise protection settings, particularly distance protection schemes which will measure different fault impedances with the generator in service. - At the request of the generator protection designer the DNSP may slow down distribution network protection (such as ACR or feeder) so that the generator HV installation protection grades with the network protection.
-(This will only be considered if the maximum fault clearance time remains acceptable). - Replace non directional protection with directional over-current protection to avoid sympathetic tripping for faults not within the protection zone (such as faults on other feeders). - Install differential line protection, remote inter-trips or blocking schemes all necessary to provide over-current or earth fault protection.
+(This will only be considered if the maximum fault clearance time remains acceptable and subject to compliance to DNSP's design standards). - Replace non directional protection with directional over-current protection to avoid sympathetic tripping for faults not within the protection zone (such as faults on other feeders). - Install differential line protection, remote inter-trips or blocking schemes all necessary to provide over-current or earth fault protection.